 The minimum fat concentration for successful whipped cream is 30%.
 More is better.

-The fat content for these creams are too low to use in homemade whipped cream.
+The fat content for these creams are too low to use.

 - light cream